-ACTH is FDA-approved and available as a second-line option for patients who have poor venous access or prefer the convenience of a self-injection.
-It has been shown to have direct anti-inflammatory and immunomodulatory effects via activation of central and peripheral melanocortin receptors, as well as effects achieved by systems originating in the adrenal cland.
+ACTH is FDA-approved and available for the treatment of exacerbations of MS in adults.
 Although ACTH has been shown to be as effective as IVMP in managing relapses (Arnason et al, 2013; Thompson et al., 1989; Milanese et al., 1989; Barnes et al., 1985), it is prescribed much less often because of its high cost.

 In 2011, the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology (AAN) recommended plasmapheresis as a second-line treatment for steroid-resistant exacerbations in relapsing forms of MS (Cortese et al., 2011).